hexops/lordofzero/README.md

 Sound track created/composed by [Stephen Gutekanst](https://github.com/slimsag), Ziguana sfx performed by [señor bow-tie](https://github.com/hexops/mach/assets/3173176/d61174c2-954c-489f-9ca6-f85c3a019c41) (a.k.a.
 [Stephen's cats](https://meow.army).)

-Code, gameplay, and everything else by [@slimsag](https://github.com/slimsag), [@foxxne](https://github.com/foxnne), and [@alichraghi](https://github.com/alichraghi) - with special thanks to all the [Mach](https://machengine.org) and [Zig](https://ziglang.org) contributors - as well as the [Software You Can Love](https://sycl.it/) community, for enabling us to host an 'Intro to 2D Gamedev with Mach Engine' workshop - without which this game would've never been created! :)
+Special thanks to all the [Mach](https://machengine.org) and [Zig](https://ziglang.org) contributors - as well as the [Software You Can Love](https://sycl.it/) community, for enabling us to host an 'Intro to 2D Gamedev with Mach Engine' workshop - without which this would've never been started! :)